kelvinm61/Multi-Threaded-Server/README.txt

  that part of the code out altogether.
 I got most of the classes up and running but they are not very coherent.
 I learned a lot from this project like how blocking queues work and how encapsulating works and it was nice to put them into practice from the theory we did in class.
 If I was to do this project again I would start a lot earlier to give myself more time to get the whole project working downloads as well.
 I fell short of time and therefore was not able to fully complete the project.
-For references for this project I used github, google and stack overflow.
-Also the jar file for some reason will not show up on github but it is in the project and working.
+For references and help for this project I used github, google and stack overflow.
+Also the jar file for some reason will not show up on github  and i have tried everything i can think of but it is in the project and working.